-- Let us assume that this is not the case i.e., ShortestDistance[w] is not the length of the shortest path from s to w. - Then, there must exist some shorter path p, which starts at s and contains a vertex in V - W other than w. - We can start at the source s and proceed along path p, passing through vertices in W, until we come to the first vertex r, that is not in W as the next figure shows.
+- Let us assume that this is not the case i.e., ShortestDistance[w] is not the length of the shortest path from s to w. - Then, there must exist some shorter path p, which starts at s and contains a vertex in V W other than w. - We can start at the source s and proceed along path p, passing through vertices in W, until we come to the first vertex r, that is not in W. - Now notice that the length of the initial portion of the path p from s to r is shorter than the length of the entire path p from s to w.